Are you unhappy with your crooked teeth? Do you want a straighter and more balanced smile?

 An alternative to traditional metal braces, Invisalign utilizes clear aligners that gradually shift teeth every two weeks.
 The aligners can be removed for eating and brushing teeth and tend to be more comfortable than metal braces because they don’t irritate gums.
 Invisalign has a shorter treatment time than traditional options and can provide straighter teeth to patients in six to eighteen months.

-Made of ultra-thin, high-quality porcelain ceramic, porcelain veneers can be a great aesthetic treatment for crooked teeth.
-Porcelain veneers are color-matched to natural teeth so that they can blend in perfectly.
+Porcelain veneers can be a great aesthetic treatment for crooked teeth.
+Like bonding material, the thin porcelain for veneers is color-matched to the rest of your smile.
+A lab makes the veneers specific to your mouth so that they fit perfectly.
 This treatment bonds porcelain ceramic to teeth for a straighter and brighter appearance.

 Crooked teeth can also be accompanied by jaw problems.
 A misaligned jaw can cause speech and chewing problems.
 Maxillofacial surgery can move the jaw into its proper place.
 We may recommend a maxillofacial surgeon to you before exploring any other treatment options if our dentists find that you have misaligned jaw.